Make Your Skin Glow This Winter

 Good habits for Skincare

-Proper Sleep
+1. Proper Sleep

 The primary activity to help you achieve that flawless look is getting regular and restful sleep.
-These days getting undisturbed sleep is relatively rare.
-Restless sleep and that too for a few hours only affects your skin negatively.
+These days, getting undisturbed sleep is relatively rare.
+Restless sleep, and that too for a few hours only, affects your skin negatively.
 When you sleep, your cells are able to flush out the toxins that are produced during the day.
 This ensures that you wake up with refreshed and supple skin.
 You require 7 – 8 hours of sleep every day for optimal brain function and improved health.
 This amount of sleep is also the minimum requirement for healthy skin.

-Always stay hydrated,
+2. Always stay hydrated,

 Another important activity to keep your skin looking radiant and glowing is to stay hydrated by drinking enough water throughout the day.
 Try to drink at least 2 litres of water daily, apart from other fluids like citrus fruits, juices and soups.
 Remember that proper hydration is essential for healthy and glowing skin.

-Exercise regularly
+3. Exercise regularly

 Any kind of regular, daily exercise or physical activity goes a long way towards boosting your skin condition.
 It helps you to stay fit, increases your blood circulation, boosts your heart health and helps in the proper digestion of food.
 It is vital for maintaining an overall healthy body.
-Skin is the largest and most nutrient-demanding organ in your body though it rarely receives the replenishments it requires.
+Skin is the largest and most nutrient-demanding organ in your body, though it rarely receives the replenishments it requires.
 These activities can help you to properly take care of your skin to keep it fresh and radiant.

-• Healthy and glowing skin requires a healthy diet consisting of lots of fresh fruits and vegetables along with nutrients like vitamins and minerals.
+Healthy and glowing skin requires a healthy diet consisting of lots of fresh fruits and vegetables, along with nutrients like vitamins and minerals.
 Plan your diet to get the best out of your food.
+Consume skin-friendly fruits and veggies daily.
+Fruits like oranges, lemons, strawberries, watermelon, tomatoes and avocados will be really good.

-• Try having selenium in your food which is a type of antioxidant available in foods such as shellfish, eggs, Brazilian nuts and wheat germ.
-You can have supplements of it on doctor’s recommendation.
+Avoid adopting crash diet plans; such diet plans in the long term leads to sagging and loose skin, marked by wrinkles and stretch marks.
+Try having selenium in your food, which is a type of antioxidant available in foods such as shellfish, eggs, Brazilian nuts and wheat germ.
+You can have supplements of it on a doctor’s recommendation.

-• Make a habit of having vitamin E in your diet from avocados, hazelnuts, pine nuts and almonds.
+Make a habit of having vitamin E in your diet from avocados, hazelnuts, pine nuts and almonds.

-• Eat more phytoestrogens which you can find in tofu and soya, that will keep your skin young and fresh.
+Consume foods such as fish, chia seeds and walnuts for omega-3 and omega-6 fatty acids, which are great for the skin.
+Eat more phytoestrogens, which you can find in tofu and soya, that will keep your skin young and fresh.

 Use of Body Lotion on the face

-Many people are in the habit of applying a single cream-based product all throughout their bodies.
+Many people are in the habit of applying a single cream-based product all over their bodies.
 It is better to use face cream for the face and body lotion for the body.
 As all products have different applications.

 Body lotions are thicker and oilier.
-They are formulated for your body which also tends to sweat more and so it is more fragrant.
+They are formulated for your body, which also tends to sweat more, and so it is more fragrant.
 Using body lotion as face cream can lead to breakouts or allergic reactions and can make the skin look oily.
 Always use a face cream that is more gentle and less fragrant.

-Use of Sugar as scrub
+Use of Sugar as a scrub

 Sugar is generally used as a home remedy for glowing skin in various kinds of scrubs.
 Try never to use it on the face.
 This practice is best avoided as sugar particles tend to be larger and more abrasive, leading to tearing and cuts on your face.
 Better use gram flour or oatmeal as a scrub.